 A mentor in this category will be someone with relatively more experience, exposure, and expertise, than the one a short-term mentor can offer.

 A medium-term mentor does not necessarily have to be someone living around you.

 It could be an individual who is making an impact in that profession of the mentee, perhaps in the same industry, region, or country.

 In the example given before of an individual who aims to be a World Bank analyst, this will be a long-term goal for him.
 Thus, he will have a career coach using a long-term view.

 You start following him you through different mediums.
-Through his biographies or autobiographies, other write up of his in form of books, articles and etc. This way, he becomes your mentor.
+Through his biographies or autobiographies, others write up of his in form of books, articles, etc. This way, he becomes your mentor.
 He coaches you even without an actual knowledge of him doing so.

 If your dreams pull through later on in life, you may get to meet him and then the mentoring continues now with his knowledge.

 Each of these types of mentors is mutually exclusive.
 Having one does not prevent you from having the other same time.
 You can even have all at the same time, but with varying insight and foresight.
 As an individual, you can have one coach from each of the three in your career.